metaplex-foundation/developer-hub/src/pages/candy-machine/sugar/index.md

-    launch        Create a candy machine deployment from assets mint          Mint one NFT from candy machine reveal        Reveal the NFTs from a hidden settings candy machine show          Show the on-chain config of an existing candy machine sign          Sign one or all NFTs from candy machine upload        Upload assets to storage and creates the cache config validate      Validate JSON metadata files
+    launch        Create a candy machine deployment from assets mint          Mint one NFT from candy machine reveal        Reveal the NFTs from a hidden settings candy machine show          Show the onchain config of an existing candy machine sign          Sign one or all NFTs from candy machine upload        Upload assets to storage and creates the cache config validate      Validate JSON metadata files